 If you are interested in holding a home funeral for a loved one who has died, you'll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in Hawaii.

-Hawaii law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to a person named by the deceased person before death, and after that to family members in an established order.
+Hawaii law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.